How to Use

 Basic Image Navigation - Quick Start

 The box below the menubar contains a list of cases/patients in the module.
 The first two cases listed are normal labeled and unlabeled exams, followed by 10 unknown cases with pathology.
 The highlighted case/patient is the one currently assigned to the viewing windows.
-You can click on any case in the list to start with a new case in the viewing windows, or you can click on the forward and reverse arrows in the first viewing window to move through the cases.
-Teaching file cases may be viewed in known or unknown format by clicking the Options menu and selecting Alternate List Names.
+You can click on any case in the list to start with a new case in the viewing windows, or you can click on the forward and reverse arrows in the first viewing windowto move through the cases.
+You can view teaching file cases in known or unknown format by clicking the Optionsmenu and selecting Alternate List Names.
 [The best way to view the cases as unknowns is probably in a 2x1 window with history on the left and images on the right (as seen in the below image).
-See Window Section at the end of this tutorial to learn how to switch from the default 2x2 window to a 2x1 window.]
+See Window Sectionat the end of this tutorial to learn how to switch from the default 2x2 window to a 2x1 window.]

 Hold down the right mouse button to select a different series or text (such as DX, Hx, or Report) to place in a viewing window.

-To scroll forwards and backwards through a series, left-click on a window and hold the left mouse button as you move the mouse up or down.
+To scroll forwards or backwards through a series, left-click a window and hold the left mouse buttonas you move the mouse up or down.
 By default, all appropriately linked windows will scroll at the same time as the window you scroll.
-If you want to unlink or re-link image scrolling, go into the Options menu and uncheck or check the Link Image Sets When Scrolling option.
+If you want to unlink or re-link image scrolling, go into the Optionsmenu and uncheck or check the Link Image Sets When Scrollingoption.

 Case list selection:

 The default case list is the Standard List, which contains all of the cases.
-By clicking on Standard List on the menubar you can switch to another list format.
+By clicking Standard Liston the menubar you can switch to another list format.

-Case Mode allows you to compare multiple series of a single patient.
+Case Modeallows you to compare multiple series of a single patient.
 Only one patient will be displayed at a time (the default is the patient in the upper left window, the normal labeled).
-You must right click on each viewing window to load different series for the selected patient.
+You must right-click each viewing window to load different series for the selected patient.
 Changing the selected patient will change all the viewing windows and load the selected series for the new patient.
-[Note: In this module the only series is Axial CT]
+(Note: In this module the only series is Axial CT.)

-Compare Mode allows you to simultaneously compare the same series over multiple different patients.
-If you right click on a viewing window and select a series, the program will open that series for all of the selected patients.
+Compare Modeallows you to simultaneously compare the same series over multiple different patients.
+If you right-click a viewing window and select a series, the program will open that series for all of the selected patients.
 Only one series can be shown at a time in compare mode.
-To scroll forwards and backwards through a series, left-click on a window and hold the left mouse button as you move the mouse up and down.
+To scroll forwards or backwards through a series, left-click a window and hold the left mouse button as you move the mouse up or down.